 An anorectal anomaly happens when the bowel does not form properly while the baby is developing in the womb.
 We do not know exactly what causes this, but it is not due to anything that happened during pregnancy.
 Research has indicated some possible causes of anorectal anomaly, but these need further investigation.

-An anorectal anomaly can be associated with other problems, but the doctor will examine your child closely to check if this is the case.
+An anorectal anomaly can be associated with other problems, but the doctor will examine the child closely to check if this is the case.
 About one in 3,000 babies are born with an anorectal anomaly.

 What treatments are available and are there any alternatives?